dougeby/IntuneDocs/intune-azure/configure-devices/set-up-telecom-expense-management-service-in-microsoft-intune.md

 ## Viewing data usage and roaming reports

-At this time, data usage reporting is available only in Saaswedo’s Datalert console.
+At this time, data usage reporting is available only in Saaswedo’s Datalert management console.